-Integration of skills at the secondary education level (under RMSA's Vocationalisation of Secondary and Higher Secondary Education and SBF's skills@school programmes) provides a good base for exposing adolescents to different jobs and career pathways, helping them develop aspirations.
-However, in the current scenario, an adolescent is forced to choose between continuing higher education or joining a vocational programme.
-However these adolescents might not be fully capable of selecting the correct pathway for themselves.
-Neither do they have the flexibility of cross-sectional mobility across educational and vocational streams.
-This results in uninformed decision making, poor choice of career paths and dropout from employment.
-Internationally. apprenticeship programmes have helped in addressing these gaps.
+Integration of skills at the secondary education level (under RMSA's vocationalisation of secondary & higher secondary education and SBF's skills@school programmes) provides a good base for exposing adolescents to different jobs and career pathways, helping them develop aspirations.
+However, in the current scenario, an adolescent is forced to choose a career pathway post high school, either continuina regular or vocational education.
+Adolescents might not be fully capable to select the correct pathway for themselves which results in uninformed decision making, poor choice of career paths and dropout from employment.
+Internationally, apprenticeship programmes have helped in addressing these gaps.

-4.1 International Perspectives on the continuum through Apprenticeship Programmes
+4.1 International Perspectives of the Continuum through Apprenticeship Programmes

 In many countries, apprenticeship programmes have been hugely successful and are worth emulating.
-One such instance is the apprenticeship programme offered Germany.
-Germany has the lowest youth unemployment rate in Europe and among the lowest in Co-operation Organisation for Economic Development (OECD) countries.
+One such instance is the apprenticeship programme in Germany.
+Germany has the lowest youth unemployment rate in Europe and among the lowest in OECD countries.
 A significant factor is its Technical and Vocational Education and Training (TVET).
-In this system, students after high school apply to a private company for a contract and upon acceptance, receive in-class training in a field of their choice at a government-funded vocational school.
-Most students spend three to four days a week at work and one to two days in school.
+In this system, students after high school apply to a private company for a contract and upon acceptance receive in-class training in their field of choice at a government-funded vocational school.
+Most students spend 3-4 days a week at work and one to two days in school.
 At the end of the term, students are given a certificate that ensures that they can transfer between similar businesses.
-This kind of a system works because the government, private businesses and intermediaries, including Chambers of Commerce, industry and unions, are aligned in their objectives and each is driven by its own set of incentives.
+This kind of a system works because the government, private businesses and intermediaries, including chambers of commerce, industry and unions, are all aligned in their objectives and each is driven by its own set of incentives.
 Such a model also facilitates a multi-sectoral experience which is needed for the current labour market demanding various skills from the new entrants in the market.

-Australia has a similar Vocational Education and Training system (VET) that provides full-time or part-time apprenticeships through government-owned Technical and Further Education (TAFE) colleges as well as government approved registered training organisations.
-Students in higher secondary school can choose to take on apprenticeships that last for a period of three to four years in technical trades that include a combination of on-the-job and off-the-job training as defined by the employers.
-The Australian Apprenticeship system has also introduced a 'traineeship' to provide hands-on, work experience for non-trade related areas of occupations for a shorter period of one to two years.
-Made available to higher secondary school students, this allows for a continuum of education.
+Similarly, Australia too has a similar Vocational Education and Training system (VET) that provides full-time or part time apprenticeships through government owned Technical and Further Education (TAFE) colleges as well as government approved registered training organisations.
+Students in higher secondary school can choose to take on apprenticeships that last for a period of 3-4 years in technical trades that includes a combination of on-the-job and off-the-job training as defined by the employers.
+The Australian Apprenticeship system has also introduced a 'traineeship' to provide hands-on, work experience for non-trade related areas of occupations for a shorter period of 1-2 years, also available to higher secondary school students: and thus also allowing for a continuum of education.
 The industry and the qualification required will determine whether it is classed as an apprenticeship or a traineeship.
 Expanding from the traditional weekly classroom training component, off-the-job trainings are also made available through distance learning, online learning or 'fully on the job' with regular visits at the workplace by a representative of a registered training organisation to deliver training and carry out assessments.
 Within the apprenticeship models of these two countries, the apprentices or trainees are considered employed and their wages regulated according to industry standards and even increased with each year of the apprenticeship (ILO, World Bank, 2013).

-4.2 India Perspective: National Apprenticeship Promotion Scheme (NAPS) as a continuum to Vocational Education
+4.2 India Perspective: National Apprenticeship Promotion Scheme (NAPS) as a continuum for Skill-Based and Vocational Education